 Interview Conducted at

 (Place)

 (Date) (Time)

-Ву Interviewer (print name)
+Ву

-Toor this page off and give it to the narrow haing interviewed along with any information
+Interviewer (printname)

 Tear this page off and give it to the person being interviewed, along with any information sheets/brochures.

 NOTES FOR INTERVIEWER

 Introduce yourself to the person being interviewed.

 "Hello, I am {name}; I am here on behalf of the Shire of Wyndham East Kimberley local recovery committee about the recent emergency event.
 I would like to talk with you to see if there is anything we can help you with, or organisations we can refer you to, to assist your recovery."